-The mahchine can be equipped with the roller screed tube syetem, which allows you to combine different lengths of roller tubes to meet your concrete levelling needs in different widths.
-The roller tube can be disassembled when not in use, and the modular design is also convenient for transport and storage of the machine.
+The machine can be equipped with a connectable roller tube system, which allows different lengths to meet your concrete leveling widths.
+The roller tube can be disassembled when not used, and the modular design is also convenient for transport.

-Roller screed can be used with a center joint and various drum shapes for concrete tapered barn floors and various gutters.
-This provides a efficient way to create these specialized concrete surfaces.
+The machine could equip a center joint or various drum shapes for round concrete slope pouring and various gutters / concrete curbs .
+This provides an efficient way to create these specialized concrete surfaces.

-The machine consists of a roller tube attached to a power module, which is operated by a switch.
-The operator pulls the roller tube in the opposite direction to the screed’s rolling direction.
+The roller screed consists of a roller tube attached to a power module operated by a switch.
+The operator pulls the roller tube opposite to the screed’s rolling direction.
 During construction, the height of the concrete paving should be controlled according to the position of the roller tube.
-The operator has the ability to produce a very high-quality pour, with minimal training.
-Screeds are easy to operate and maintain and have a wide variety of uses.
-They can be used for both commercial and diy projects.
+They can be used for both commercial and DIY projects.
 Some models have variable speed controls, which make them even easier to use.

-Before starting the roller screed, there are a few items that need to be checked to prevent damage or personal injury.
+Before starting the machine, there are a few items that need to be checked:

-Check handles to make sure that they will not loosen or detach during the operation of the roller screed.
+- Check handles to ensure they will not loosen or detach during the operation.

-Slump Guidelines The roller screed will handle stiff concrete having only a 3-inch slump.
-When you first start using the roller screed, pour with a slump level that is consistent with your past practices.
+The roller screed will handle stiff concrete having only a 3-inch slump.
+When you first start using it, pour with a slump level that is consistent with your past practices.
 As with any new tool, certain operation techniques must be learned.